Natural cotton plant

 In the 18th century, cotton became even more popular.
 Separating the seed from the cotton was the most difficult thing to do.
 To make this process easier, Eli Whitney invented the cotton gin in 1793.
 The cotton gin definition refers to people who separate cotton fibers from the seeds faster.
 This made cotton production much quicker and cheaper.

-As we know, today, cotton is still used a lot in the textile industry, and fiber is grown in many countries around the world.
-The top 5 countries producing cotton are China, India, Brazil, United States, Australia, and Turkey.
+As we know, today, cotton is still used a lot in the textile industry, and cotton is grown in many countries around the world.
+The top countries producing cotton are China, India, Brazil, United States, Australia, Pakistan, and Turkey.

 Cotton fiber production slightly fell from 25.1 million tonnes in 2021/22 to 24.4 million tonnes in 2022/23.
-After polyester, cotton is the second most produced fiber, representing 20% of global fiber production.
+Polyester is the most used fiber in fabric production, while cotton is the second most produced fiber, representing 20% of global fiber production.

 Benefits of cotton fabric

-As defined in the cotton vocabulary, it is particularly in hot weather that 80% of people prefer cotton clothes for their comfort compared to synthetic clothing.
+According to the studies, it is particularly in hot weather that 80% of people prefer cotton clothes for their comfort compared to synthetic clothing.
 In most countries, particularly in the regions of Asia, Africa, and Latin America, cotton farming takes place.
 Using cotton fabric helps many farmers in the rural areas.

 Cotton is easier to wash and care for as compared to other fabrics.
 It is not clingy and needs low maintenance.
-It is hypoallergenic, odor-free, and eco-friendly, and you can sleep better with it.
+It is hypoallergenic, odor-free, and also eco-friendly.
 It is also natural, very comfortable, and biocompostable.
 One of the great benefits is their moisture-wicking, quick-drying properties, and you can wear them any season.

-By understanding the different types of cotton, you can make better choices for your natural dyeing projects.
-Cotton is a great choice because it absorbs colors beautifully and it gives rich and vibrant results.
+By understanding this cotton, you can make better choices for your natural dyeing projects.
+Cotton is a great choice because it absorbs natural colors beautifully, and it gives rich and vibrant results.
 Overall, cotton remains one of the best fabrics for natural dyers due to its features like softness, durability, and ability to hold dyes well.
-We hope you have gotten some ideas about cotton fabric with this cotton dictionary.
+We hope you have gotten some ideas about cotton fabric from this guide.

 Are you searching for a sustainable cotton fabric?
 At Green Tailor, we offer natural and sustainable-quality fabrics and products.
 Our eco-friendly fabrics include cotton, organic cotton, recycled cotton, silk, wool, kala cotton, linen, wild silk, khadi cotton, and many more.